Amazon to hire more than 70,000 seasonal employees

-Amazon.com Inc said it expects to hire more than 70,000 full-time seasonal employees across its order fulfilment centres in the United States, a 40 percent increase from last year.
+Oct 1 Amazon.com Inc said it expects to hire more than 70,000 full-time seasonal employees across its order fulfillment centers in the United States, a 40 percent increase from last year.

 Amazon, which has about 88,400 employees, said it has converted more than 7,000 temporary employees in the United States into full-time employees so far this year.